Census To Miss Year-End Deadline For Delivering Numbers For House Seats

 "The schedule for reporting this data is not static.
 Projected dates are fluid," the bureau said in the announcement.
 The Associated Press first reported the bureau's plans to announce a delay.

-Under federal law, the commerce secretary, who oversees the bureau, is required to report to the president the latest state population totals within nine months of Census Day, which was April 1.
+Under federal law, the commerce secretary, who oversees the bureau, is required to report to the president the latest state population totals within 9 months of Census Day, which was April 1.

 The final timing of the 2020 census results' release could undermine President Trump's efforts to make an unprecedented change to who is counted in key census numbers before leaving office.
 This month, the Supreme Court ruled it was too early for courts to weigh in on whether Trump can exclude unauthorized immigrants from numbers that the Constitution says must include the "whole number of persons in each state."